Janet Reno: Death

 Reno died from Parkinson's disease on November 7, 2016.
 She was surrounded by friends and family at the end of her life, including her sister Maggy and her goddaughter.
-Upon her death, President Barack Obama praised Reno for her "intellect, integrity, and fierce commitment to justice" and President Clinton released a statement thanking Reno "for her service, counsel, and friendship."
+Upon her death, President Barack Obama praised Reno for her "intellect, integrity, and fierce commitment to justice" and President Clinton released a statement thanking Reno "for her service, counsel, and friendship".

 Awards and honors

 Glamour magazine named Reno one of its "Women of the Year" for 1993.
 In 2000, Reno was inducted into the National Women's Hall of Fame.
 In March 2008, Reno received the Council on Litigation Management's Professionalism Award, which recognizes and commemorates an individual who has demonstrated the unique ability to lead others by example in the highest standard of their profession.

 On April 17, 2009, Reno was awarded the Justice Award by the American Judicature Society.
-Eric Holder, Attorney General under the Obama Administration, presented Reno the award.
-Seth Andersen, Executive Vice President of AJS said the award recognizes "her commitment to improving our systems of justice and educating Americans about our great common enterprise – to ensure equality under the law."
+Eric Holder, Attorney General in the Obama Administration, presented the award to Reno.
+Seth Andersen, Executive Vice President of AJS said the award recognizes "her commitment to improving our systems of justice and educating Americans about our great common enterprise – to ensure equality under the law".
 The award is the highest given by the AJS, and recognizes significant contributions toward improvements in the administration of justice within the United States.

 In popular culture

 Reno had a higher profile than many of her immediate predecessors.
 She appeared on the cover of Time and was the subject of a Vanity Fair profile.

+Four days after the seizure of Elián González, Reno was featured in the South Park episode "Quintuplets 2000".

 Late night hosts frequently joked about her height and perceived lack of traditional femininity, and Will Ferrell repeatedly portrayed Reno on Saturday Night Live.
 In 2001, Reno appeared alongside Ferrell on Saturday Night Live in the final installment of the recurring sketch "Janet Reno's Dance Party".

-On a 2007 Super Bowl XLI TV commercial, Reno was among the guests at Chad Ochocinco's Super Bowl party.
-Reno curated a compilation of old-time American songs performed by contemporary artists called the Song of America.
-Reno worked with her niece's husband on the project, music producer Ed Pettersen.
+In a 2007 Super Bowl XLI TV commercial, Reno was among the guests at Chad Ochocinco's Super Bowl party.

+Reno curated a compilation of old-time American songs performed by contemporary artists, titled Song of America.
+Reno worked with music producer Ed Pettersen (her niece's husband) on the project.
 Reno said her goal with the project was to share music with her great-nieces and great-nephews.

 In 2013, Reno voiced herself for the "Dark Knight Court" episode of The Simpsons.

 She was depicted by Jane Lynch in Manhunt: Unabomber, a fictionalized account of the true story of the FBI's hunt for the Unabomber.

+Anquette, an R&B girl group from Miami, dedicated a song to her on their 1988 album Respect.

+The Offspring's 2001 song "Original Prankster" from their album Conspiracy of One mentioned her.